 As aforesaid, Part I applies to arbitrations seated in India, for which parties have access to Indian courts throughout the arbitration process and thereafter, in relation to challenge / enforcement of the award.
-Pursuant to the 2015 Amendments, parties have access to Indian courts for interim protection and court assistance in taking evidence, even in respect of foreign-seated arbitrations.
+Pursuant to the 2015 Amendments, parties have access to Indian courts for interim protection and court assistance in taking evidence, even in respect of foreign-seated arbitrations, unless otherwise agreed.

-In the case of a purely domestic arbitration, the principal civil court of original jurisdiction in a district (which would include the High Court if it possesses original jurisdiction), would have jurisdiction.
-Where the dispute is a commercial dispute of a specified value, the relevant Commercial Court / Division in that jurisdiction, will be the competent court (dealt with in the 'Commercial Courts' Section).

-ii) In the case of an international commercial arbitration, the relevant High Court will have jurisdiction.
-Where the dispute is a commercial dispute of a specified value, the relevant Commercial Division of the High Court, will have jurisdiction (dealt with in the 'Commercial Courts' Section).
+- i.
+In the case of a purely domestic arbitration, the principal civil court of original jurisdiction in a district would have jurisdiction (and this includes the High Court if it possessed original jurisdiction).
+Where the dispute is a commercial dispute of a specified value, the relevant Commercial Court / Division in that jurisdiction, will be the competent court. - ii.
+In the case of an international commercial arbitration, the relevant High Court will have jurisdiction.
+Where the dispute is a commercial dispute of a specified value, the relevant Commercial Division of the High Court, will have jurisdiction.

-07 Choice of Law
+7. Choice of Law

 The substantive law chosen by the parties is the law that governs the underlying agreement.
-Unless the parties have provided separately for the law governing the arbitration agreement (which is not very common), it is deemed to be the same as the law of the seat.
+Unless the parties have provided separately for the law governing the arbitration agreement (which is not very common), the substantive law is likely to be deemed as the law of the seat.

-Where the parties are Indian nationals / resident in India and the arbitration is being held in India, Indian law would compulsorily apply to the underlying contract/dispute.
+Where the parties are Indian nationals/resident in India and the arbitration is being held in India, Indian law would compulsorily apply to the underlying contract / dispute.